SwathiMengji/OneOakFlowAssessment/README.md

 The runner files are to be run to execute each test case individually.
 To run the test suite, that is all test cases together, then run the testng.xml file.
 The page objects of each website are under main/java folder.
 These classes contain the locators of webelements and the actions to be perfomred.
+The Reports folder contains the individual test case execution reports and well as the final test suite exeution report.